jinpavg/rnbo-unity-webgl/unity-tutorial.md

 ### Key Javascript code

 Much of the information in the [Using RNBO in a Web Application](https://rnbo.cycling74.com/docs/rnbo_using_rnbo_web_app?v=) tutorial is going to be applicable for our project, as we essentially want to get our RNBO device working in the browser and then connect it to the data coming from our Unity game.
-For this reason, I also found it helpful to test my device's functionality with the [Static Webpage Export](https://rnbo.cycling74.com/docs/rnbo_web_export_scaffold?v=) and/or the [Shareground](https://rnbo.cycling74.com/docs/rnbo_shareground?v=) just to make sure the parameters, presets, and samples were behaving as expected.

 As the Web App tutorial describes, we will need the RNBO Javascript library in order to load our patcher.
 The simplest way to do this is to include a HTML script tag in your `index.html` file: